ghstahl/PingoConsole/README.md

 Step by Step instructions, a VSIX to do all this will soon follow.

 1. Create a new console project

+          Enable Nuget Restore for your Solution

 2. Install the following nuget